 I don’t have a good sense of direction.
 When I am planning to drive somewhere, the GPS gets plugged in.
 Even if I have driven there before, I will still turn it on, and click ‘recent destinations.’

-I do.
-They start out good, like something I believe God wants me to share, but then I get distracted by everything going on around me, and I lose it.
-Maybe we should just hit ‘Publish’, on those unfinished pieces, and see if they sound complete to others.
+I get distracted easily while writing this Blog.
+They start with something I believe God wants me to share, but then I get distracted by everything going on around me, and I lose it.

 When we stop writing our story, WordPress saves it as a draft, kinda like God.